-Approximately 21 higher education institutions in the United States will be selected to receive grants of up to $35,000.
+21 higher education institutions in the United States have been selected to receive grants of up to $35,000 in 2019.
 The application for the Capacity Building Program for U.S. Study Abroad 2019 grant competition has closed as of March 29, 2019.
 Application dates for 2020 will be announced on this website.

 The program will also offer U.S. colleges and universities opportunities to participate in a series of study abroad capacity building activities, both virtual and in-person, to help create, expand, or diversify their study abroad programs.
 World Learning is currently receiving proposals for accredited U.S. higher education institutions to apply to host in-person study abroad capacity building workshops through August 30, 2019.
 See here for more details.

 The Capacity Building Program for U.S. Study Abroad’s small grants competition and capacity building activities are open to all accredited U.S. colleges and universities.
 The program seeks to engage the full diversity of U.S. higher education, including community colleges and Minority Serving Institutions.